wacncontent/CustomizeTool/removeCommentOutput2/articles/xplat-cli-install.md

 > [AZURE.NOTE] On Linux distributions, you may need to use `sudo` to successfully run the __npm__ command.

-### Installing node.js and npm on Linux distributions that use [dpkg](http://en.wikipedia.org/wiki/Dpkg) package management
+### Install node.js and npm on Linux distributions that use [dpkg](http://en.wikipedia.org/wiki/Dpkg) package management
 The most common of these distributions use either the [advanced packaging tool (apt)](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) or other tools based on the `.deb` package format.
 Some examples are Ubuntu and Debian.

 Most of the more recent of these distributions require installing **nodejs-legacy** in order to get a properly configured **npm** tool to install the Azure CLI.
 The following code shows the commands that install **npm** properly on Ubuntu 14.04.